How To Engrave A Beer Mug With A Handle

 Creating The Layout Template

-I also recommend using Illustrator as your graphic design software; although many other software packages are available for laser engraving, I find it the easiest to use.
-I can’t detail how to layout the entire template, as it would require a whole new article.
-However, a few main points I want to mention are the following.
-Don’t use dishwashing soap.
-Many YouTubers and blogs will tell you to use dishwashing soap so that your glass does not overheat or chip.
 However, dishwashing soap can cause your glass to slip while engraving due to the dishwashing soap making the rotary wheels very slippy.
-Instead, I recommend you create your graphic or text, then save the file as a transparent PNG file.
+Instead, I recommend you create your graphic or text and then save the file as a transparent PNG file.
 You then open this file and lower the transparency setting to 80%.
 Lowering the transparency will reduce the intensity of the laser and get a similar effect as dish soap but with less mess.

 Setting Up The Laser

 I won’t go into great detail on setting up the laser, as this will vary depending on what laser you are using.
-However, the following is how I configure my own Epilog Fusion 24 60 Watt.
+However, the following is how I configure my Epilog Fusion 24 60 Watt.
 You will probably need to look up the settings for whatever machine you are using, and the information in this article should only be used as a reference.

 Note the settings in the image below.
 The resolution is set to 300 dpi, speed to 65%, and power to 95% with the dithering set to Stucki.
-Some of these settings won’t correlate to your machine if you are using a different type of laser engraver, but the main points are that you want to adjust these settings and test them until you get the designed effect.
+Some of these settings won’t correlate to your machine if you are using a different type of laser engraver, but the main point is that you want to adjust these settings and test them until you get the designed effect.
 Remember to set your graphic at 80% transparency to avoid chipping the engraving.

 Layout

 You can see about one inch of space at the top of the graphic; this allows for the handle.
 You must measure the glass and the width of the handle to get this measurement.
 In my case, I measured precisely 1 inch to allow for the handle.
-Test run your templates before you engrave the actual glass to ensure it works, so you don’t damage the final product.
+Test run your templates before you engrave the actual glass to ensure it works so you don’t damage the final product.

 Leave space on the top of the template so the graphic is not too close to the top.